-On behalf of Public Service Company of New Hampshire dba Eversource Energy (Eversource), GZA GeoEnvironmental, Inc. (GZA) is submitting this Alteration of Terrain (AoT) Permit Application for the proposed 391, 373, and 385 Transmission Line Structure Replacement Project in accordance with Terrain Alteration Law (RSA 485-A:17), Administrative Rules (Env-Wq 1500 Alteration of Terrain), and recent discussions between New Hampshire Department of Environmental Services (NHDES) AoT Bureau and Eversource.
-The proposed project includes the replacement of 60 existing utility structures, including 31 structures along the 391 Transmission Line, 16 structures along the 373 Transmission Line, and 13 structures along the 385 Transmission Line.
-The project area crosses through portions of Auburn, Chester, Candia, Raymond, Deerfield, Strafford, and Rochester, New Hampshire for approximately 6.9 miles in total.
+On behalf of Public Service Company of New Hampshire dba Eversource Energy (Eversource), GZA GeoEnvironmental, Inc. (GZA) is submitting this Alteration of Terrain (AoT) Permit Application for the proposed 391, 385, and 373 Transmission Line Structure Replacement Project in accordance with Terrain Alteration Law (RSA 485-A:17), Administrative Rules (Env-Wq 1500 Alteration of Terrain), and recent discussions between New Hampshire Department of Environmental Services (NHDES) AoT Bureau and Eversource.

+The proposed project includes the replacement of 32 existing utility structures, including 15 structures along the 391 Transmission Line, 15 structures along the 385 Transmission Line, and 2 structures along the 373 Transmission Line.
+The project area crosses through portions of Chester, Deerfield, and Strafford, New Hampshire for a distance of approximately 3.2 miles.
 Replacement of the existing utility structures is necessary in order to maintain the safety and reliability of the system.
-In order to more efficiently conduct routine maintenance of the existing 391, 373, and 385 Transmission Lines, work pad grading and access road improvements are proposed as part of this project.
-Three separate proposed work areas in Chester, Candia, Deerfield, Strafford and Rochester are subject to the Terrain Alteration Law and Rules referenced above.
-The proposed project will require disturbance subject to AoT permitting through the NHDES as result of; - 1) Impact area cumulatively exceeding 100,000 square feet of contiguous area and; - Impact area cumulatively exceeding 50,000 square feet of contiguous area if any portion of the disturbance is within the protected shoreland as defined in RSA 483-B.
+In order to more efficiently conduct routine maintenance of the existing 391, 385, and 373 Transmission Lines, work pad grading and access road improvements are proposed as part of this project.
+Based on the planned scope of work, we identified three separate proposed work areas in Chester, Deerfield, and Strafford that are subject to the Terrain Alteration Law and Rules referenced above.

+The proposed project will require disturbance subject to AoT permitting through the NHDES as result of;